neurotaxis/neurotaxis.github.io/blog/2026/getting_up_to_speed_in_a_new_area.md

 At the end of the day, science is made out of people.
 In many areas, the major voices come from a handful of labs/PIs, each telling a specific story about their area of expertise that extends far beyond any individual paper.
-When getting started, who is doing/thinking what is more important than just "what".
+When getting started, who is doing/thinking what is more important than just what is known.
 When you start writing your own papers and giving your own talks in this new area, perfect citations and references (although important) are less crucial than ensuring that you are speaking directly to the actual people in the field that will be reading or listening to your ideas.
 This means knowing who they are and how they think.